nestofsaws/comics/Readme.md

 >Applied to an INPUT[text] element.
 The user-created uri of the title.

 *name*
->Applied to an INPUT[text] element.
-The formal title of a specific title.
+>May be applied to an INPUT[text] element for titles and/or applied to an INPUT[text] element for issues.
+The formal title of a specific title, or the issue number of a specific issue.

 *imprint*
 >Applied to an INPUT[text] element.
 The publisher of a title.